- Welcome to the hot seat, Joe Judge.

 Fangio is the team’s fifth head coach since Shanahan was fired.
 His four predecessors coached an average of 34.5 games, three of whom were fired: John Fox after 46 games, Vance Joseph after 32 games, and Josh McDaniels after 28 games.

-With his return in 2021, which NFL Network’s James Palmer reported was determined long before the end of a five-win season, Fangio can become the Broncos’ longest-tenured head coach since Shanahan if he coaches at least 15 games.
+With his return in 2021, which NFL Network’s James Palmer reported was determined long before the end of a five-win season, Fangio can become the Broncos’ longest-tenured head coach since Shanahan if he coaches at least 14 more games this season.

 “No offseason with a new OC and surrounded by rookies and young players was going to be rough and it was,” Palmer tweeted in late December.
 “But blowing everything up again wasn’t the plan.
 Next year improvements need to be seen across the board from the top on down.”

-Eric Bienemy is that guy.
+Bienemy is the obvious potential replacement in Denver.
 The Broncos could be an appealing destination and fit for the former Colorado Buffaloes’ running back and assistant coach who’s been passed over for several openings in the last three years.

 David Culley – Houston Texans